 Phoenix, AZ 85034

-There is no cost to the public for this training.
-We offer college credit through Phoenix College for all CERT basic training and continuing education classes.
-Thank you again for your interest in the program and your willingness to learn skills that will assist you in taking care of your family and neighborhood.
+There is no cost to the public for any training.
+Thank you again for your interest in the program and your willingness to learn skills that will assist you in taking care of your family and your neighborhood.

 Arizona Division of Emergency Management